jonnyreeves/chunked-request/README.md

 (headers, statusCode) => undefined
 ```

 A function which will be invoked once when the browser has returned the headers of the response.
+This will be invoked *before* the first `onChunk` callback.
 This function is invoked with two arguments:

 * `headers` - An instance of [BrowserHeaders](https://github.com/improbable-eng/js-browser-headers)
 * `statusCode` - HTTP status code returned by the underlying transport